-TAKE the presser-foot off and fasten the hemmer to the presser-bar in place of the foot, so that the needle will pass down through centre of hole in hemmer; then fasten it securely to the presser-bar by the screw.
-Raise the presser-bar by turning the presser-foot lift to the right, and pass the edge of the cloth into the hemmer in the manner shown in the illustration, drawing it through the hemmer as far as the NEEDLE-HOLE, in order that the feed may at once catch the cloth.
+WAKE the presser-foot off and fasten the hemmer to the presser-bar in place of the foot, so that the needle will pass down through centre of hole in hemmer; then fasten it securely to the presser-bar by the screw.
+Raise the presser-bar and pass the edge of the cloth into the hemmer in the manner shown in the illustration, drawing it through the hemmer as far as the NEEDLE-HOLE, in order that the feed may at once catch the cloth.
+Then hemmer as far as the NEEDLE-HOLE, in order that the feed may at once catch the cloth.
 Then let the hemmer down upon the feed surface, and operate the machine as usual.
 Hold the goods with the RIGHT hand, as shown in the illustration.
-SHOULD THE GOODS BEGIN TO RUN OUT OF THE HEMMER, CARRY THEM TO THE RIGHT; SHOULD TOO MUCH RUN INTO THE HEMMER CARRY THE GOODS TO THE LEFT.
-About one-fourth of an inch in width is as much of the go ds as is usually required to form a perfect hem.
+SHOULD THE GOODS BEGIN TO RUN OUT OF THE HEMMER, CARRY THEM TO THE RIGHT; SHOULD TOO MUCH RUN INTO THE HEMMER, CARRY THE GOODS TO THE LEFT.
+About one-fourth of an inch in width is as much of the goods as is usually required to form a perfect hem.
 If the stitch takes the hem too far from the edge, turn the hemmer a little to the right.
-If, on the contrary, the stitch does not catch the edge of the hem, turn the hemmer a little to the left.
+If, on the contrary, the stitch does not catch the edge of the hem, turn the hemmer a little to the left. the stitch does not catch the edge of the hem, turn the hemmer a little to the left.